TankredO/traitor/README.md

 # traitor

-A tool for extracting seed traits from digital images.
+A tool to extract morphological traits from images.

 ## Installation